 LGA families, staff and students had strong positive feelings about the past work at LGA to support student success, agreed that LGA is preparing students for college/career, has effective programs to help students, feel connected and safe at school, and feel the school is effective at engaging students and families.
-LGA saw fewer families complete the annual LCAP engagement survey in 2022, in part because there had been so many other surveys given to families this year in addressing school safety and climate issues associated with the pandemic.
+LGA saw fewer families complete the annual LCAP engagement survey in 2023, in part because there had been so many other surveys given to families this year in addressing school safety and climate issues associated with the pandemic.
+A total of 34 surveys were completed and results are shown below.